germs-lab/cibnor-2017/qiime1.md

 #Intro to QIIME for amplicon analysis

 Authored by Ashley Shade, with contributions by Sang-Hoon Lee, Siobhan Cusack, Jackson Sorensen, and John Chodkowski.
+Modified by Adina Howe.
 Original tutorial is at [EDAMAME-2016 wiki](https://github.com/edamame-course/2016-tutorials/wiki)

 ##Overarching Goal
 * This tutorial will contribute towards an understanding of **microbial amplicon analysis**

 ##Learning Objectives
-* Install auxillary software on the QIIME EC2 image
 * Subsample a large amplicon dataset for workflow development and tutorial testing
 * Assemble paired-end reads
 * Execute a shell script to automate a process